Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 Exploratory research projects

-These projects are designed to foster exploratory and innovative research, to test hypotheses and approaches that are not typically supported by standard calls for proposals, and to generate preliminary results that can be used to apply for more ambitious grants in the future.
+These projects are designed to foster exploratory and innovative research, to test hypotheses and approaches that are not typically supported by standard calls for proposals, and to generate preliminary results that can be used to apply for more ambitious grants at a later stage.

 Amount and duration limits: €50,000 over 2 years.